YoussofH/Minedev/README.md

 - Launched RDS service to host PostgreSQL and connected it to the backend.

-- Launched EC2 service 8vCPU with GPU to run the Llama3 LLM.
+- Launched EC2 service 8 vCPU with GPU to run the Llama3 LLM.

 - Hosted React app [www.mine-dev.com](https://www.mine-dev.com) using Amplify AWS service.